wdzajicek/serviceworkers/_accordions/challenges.md

 I remembered from reading a lot of Service Worker documentation on MDN, that the Fetch API is among the allowed methods you can use from within a service worker&mdash;and that the synchronous `XMLHttpsRequest`{: .code} method would not work.
+{: .p}

-So, instead of trying to hand-off the hash to the service worker, I thought it would be simpler to access the `hash.json`{: .code} file from the service worker context via `fetch()`{: .code}.
+So, instead of trying to hand-off the hash from the registering JS, to its' service worker, I thought it would be simpler to access a `./hash.json`{: .code} file from the service worker's own context via `WorkerGlobalScope.fetch()`{: .code}.
 {: .p}

 Adding a simple Fetch API call to the service worker's installation event is pretty simple: